By Katie King

 Does your doggo get nervous in the car?
 Does he have separation anxiety, or is he just a spaz all the time, even if you throw his tennis ball until he almost dies?
 Having a stressed out pet is no fun.
 We love our pets, but sometimes they can be a little much.

-CBD can be used to treat a variety of ailments and issues in domesticated cats and dogs.
-From anxiety to arthritis, CBD can help your pet live a pain-free, anxiety-free life.
+CBD may be used to treat a variety of ailments and issues in domesticated cats and dogs.
+From anxiety to arthritis, there have been some studies that claim CBD may help your pet live a pain-free, anxiety-free life.

 Can CBD and Cannabis Benefit Pets?

-More and more anecdotal and scientific evidence points to the ability of certain components in CBD to ease common pet ailments such as:
+More and more anecdotal evidence suggests the ability of certain components in CBD to potentially ease common pet ailments such as:

 - Arthritis and joint pain